ahmedsomaa/mobile-systems/README.md

    2.3 [Assignment 3](./assignments/assignment-3/README.md) - A simple app to retrieve data from a remote API.

    2.4 [Assignment 4](./assignments/assignment-4/README.md) - A simple app to create an audio player.

+   2.5 [Assignment 5](./assignments/assignment-5/README.md) - A simple app to create a map app with animated notification.